Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$WeightedBorda(j) = \sum_{k \in V} Net_{A'}(j > k)$$

-Once we obtain the ranking defined by the weighted borda count, we can run this procedure again on it's own output until we either we converge to a ranking or we hit a maximum number of iterations.
+Once we obtain the ranking defined by the weighted Borda count, we can run this procedure again on it's own output until we either we converge to a ranking or we hit a maximum number of iterations.

 ### Example:

-First, let's get our relation defined by the unweighted borda count.
+First, let's get our relation defined by the unweighted Borda count.

 $$
 \begin{aligned}